 written by: Andrew P. Dunning, Esq.

-Are you required to go to work during the Coronavirus pandemic?
+Are you required to go to work during the novel Coronavirus pandemic?

-Are employees entitled to paid leave during the Coronavirus pandemic?
+Are employees entitled to paid leave during the novel Coronavirus pandemic?

-Can my employer assess me for Coronavirus before allowing me to come to work?
+Can my employer assess me for COVID-19 before allowing me to come to work?

-Can I be fired from my position because of the Coronavirus pandemic?
+Can I be fired from my position because of the novel Coronavirus pandemic?

 Can my employer require me to work remotely if my office is closed?